-As of January 22, 2011 Concours Auto Salon San Antonio has a Vail Certified Master Craftsman in Paintless Dent Repair Technician repairing dented and hail damaged vehicles.
+As of January 22, 2011 Concours Auto Salon San Antonio is a Vale Certified Master Craftsman, as Paintless Dent Repair Technicians, repairing dented and hail damaged vehicles.

 What is the process for PDR certification?